-Responsive videos automatically resize to fill the width of the video player while still maintaining their original aspect ratio.
+Responsive videos automatically resize to fill the width of the video player while still maintaining their original video aspect ratio.
 What does that mean exactly, and why does it matter?
 Let’s take a closer look.

 Why Responsive Design Matters

 Responsive web design has become critical for today’s brands because consumers now use a variety of devices to browse the Internet.
-For high-quality customer experience, the website needs to adjust its content—including videos—to fit the device’s display.
+For a high-quality customer experience, the website needs to adjust its content—including videos—to fit the device’s display.
 Yet responsive video is often an afterthought for many brands.

 Responsive design not only improves the user experience on mobile devices but can increase customer conversions and reduce website bounce rates as well.
 That’s because responsive websites generally offer a more consistent experience across different devices.